18F/handbook/pages/training-and-development/working-groups-and-guilds-101.md

 These groups are a valued part of TTS (and in some cases, across government!).
 They:

-- Foster belonging through relationship-building
+- Foster belonging through relationship-building.
-- Provide learning and training opportunities
+- Provide learning and training opportunities.
 - Help employees apply best practices and solve thorny issues.
 - Encourage exposure to new thoughts and ideas.